-In Undergraduate Programs, several Depths of Study in a Field of Study are recognized.
+In undergraduate programs, several depths of study in a field of study are recognized.

-- Minor (18-24 CUs) is a Depth of Study which prescribes a minimum number of courses in one or more related Fields of Study and which may require the student to maintain a specific scholastic standing in these courses.
-In contrast to Degree-level Certificates, a minor may or may not include the completion of a capstone course.
-Cross-college minors are governed by the 2007 Policy on Cross-College Minors.
+- Minor (18-24 CUs) is a depth of study which prescribes a minimum number of courses in one or more related fields of study and which may require the student to maintain a specific scholastic standing in these courses.
+In contrast to degree-level certificates, a minor may or may not include the completion of a capstone course.
+Cross-college minors are governed by policies and procedures outlined in the "Adoption and Oversight of Cross College Minors" document, approved by University Council in 2007.
 Cross-college minors are comprised of courses from more than one college.
-Authority for cross-college minors is distributed as follows: - Adopting College the college responsible for the degree program to which the minor is attached. - Resource Unit may be a college, department, school or interdisciplinary group, which provides the majority of resources for the Cross-college minor and is the academic unit with primary expertise for a Field of Study. - Resource College the resource unit, in the event that it is a department or interdisciplinary group, will reside within an identified resource college. - Major (>24CUs) is a Depth of Study which prescribes a significant number of courses in one or more related Fields of Study and usually requires the student to maintain a specific scholastic standing in these courses.
+Authority for cross-college minors is distributed as follows: - Adopting College the college responsible for the degree program to which the minor is attached. - Resource Unit may be a college, department, school or interdisciplinary group, which provides the majority of resources for the cross-college minor and is the academic unit with primary expertise for a field of study. - Resource College the resource unit, in the event that it is a department or interdisciplinary group, will reside within an identified resource college. - Major (>24CUs) is a depth of study which prescribes a significant number of courses in one or more related fields of study and usually requires the student to maintain a specific scholastic standing in these courses.
 Colleges offering majors with less than 24 credit units must complete the Consultation with the Registrar Form and obtain Academic Programs Committee approval.
-Exceptions outside of the credit unit values can be approved only by the Academic Programs Committee. - Honours (>42CUs) is a Depth of Study which prescribes a high number of courses in one or more related Fields of Study and which always requires the student to maintain a high scholastic standing in these courses (Double Honours is also permitted as a type of Honours program.) - Concentration is a Depth of Study which prescribes a suite of courses that provides students additional expertise and specialized training in one aspect of their Major.
-Typically, a Concentration will be similar in requirement to a Minor, but the majority of coursework will occur within the student's Major Field of Study rather than outside of it.
+Exceptions outside of the credit unit values can be approved only by the Academic Programs Committee.

+- Honours (>42CUs) is a depth of study which prescribes a high number of courses in one or more related fields of study and which always requires the student to maintain a high scholastic standing in these courses (double honours is also permitted as a type of honours program.) - Concentration is a depth of study which prescribes a suite of courses that provides students additional expertise and specialized training in one aspect of their major.
+Typically, a concentration will be similar in requirement to a minor, but the majority of coursework will occur within the student's major field of study rather than outside of it.
 A concentration cannot be completed as a stand-alone program, independent of the student's major field of study.
-Other formats of Concentration are possible such as, for example, the Business Cooperative Education Program.
+Other formats of concentration are possible such as, for example, the Business Cooperative Education Program.